Privacy and Confidentiality of Medical Information

-Health Insurance Portability and Accountability Act (HIPAA) privacy rules require health care providers to define and communicate the methods used to safeguard private medical information.
-The state of Tennessee has determined that many HIPAA procedures don't apply to university student health centers as currently written; however other more stringent state and federal privacy laws do apply, and SHS follows these regulations as well as many HIPAA based privacy and security safeguards.
+Federal Health Insurance Portability and Accountability Act (HIPAA) privacy rules require healthcare providers to define and communicate the methods used to safeguard private medical information.
+The state of Tennessee has determined that many HIPAA procedures don't apply to university student health centers as currently written.
+Other, more stringent state and federal privacy laws do apply; however, and SHS follows these regulations and many HIPAA-based privacy and security safeguards.

-The Family Educational Rights and Privacy Act (FERPA) protects the confidentiality of student educational records on campus.
-Under FERPA, Tennessee medical privacy laws apply to information and records SHS develops and maintains for patient diagnosis and treatment purposes.
-However, under FERPA, medical records that a student authorizes to have released to campus entities outside SHS for non-treatment purposes become the responsibility of the recipient and are protected by FERPA only as educational but not medical diagnosis/treatment records.
-In this circumstance, the confidentiality protections under FERPA, though stringent, could allow further access to campus entities that are not a student's medical or mental health providers.
+The federal Family Educational Rights and Privacy Act (FERPA) protects confidentiality of student educational records on campus.
+Under FERPA, Tennessee medical privacy laws apply to information and records SHS develops and maintains for patient diagnosis and treatment.
+However, FERPA makes medical records that a student authorizes to have released to campus entities outside SHS for non-treatment purposes become the responsibility of the recipient/s.
+Such records are protected by FERPA only as educational but not medical diagnosis/treatment records.
+In this circumstance, FERPA confidentiality protections, though stringent, could allow further access to campus entities that are not a student's medical or mental health providers.